Authenticate an application with Microsoft Entra ID to access Event Hubs resources

 The first step in using Microsoft Entra ID to authorize Event Hubs resources is registering your client application with a Microsoft Entra tenant from the Azure portal.
 Follow steps in the Quickstart: Register an application with the Microsoft identity platform to register an application in Microsoft Entra ID that represents your application trying to access Event Hubs resources.

-When you register your client application, you supply information about the application to AD.
+When you register your client application, you supply information about the application.
 Microsoft Entra ID then provides a client ID (also called an application ID) that you can use to associate your application with Microsoft Entra runtime.
 To learn more about the client ID, see Application and service principal objects in Microsoft Entra ID.

 Note